chapel-lang/chapel/doc/rst/language/spec/modules.rst

 The ``use`` statement provides one of the two primary ways to access a module’s symbols from outside of the module, the other being the ``import`` statement.
-Use statements by default make both the module’s name and its public symbols available for access within a given scope.
+By default, use statements make both the module’s name and its public symbols available for access within a given scope.
 For top-level modules, a ``use`` or ``import`` statement is required before referring to the module’s name or the symbols it contains within a given lexical scope.